Dirtiest places in the airport revealed

 Even if you avoid airport germs, previous studies have shown airplanes are equally as dirty.

-A 2015 study from Travelmath reported that the tray table was the number one offender, with the drinking fountain buttons and overhead air vents the most germ-filled surfaces.
+A 2015 study from Travelmath reported that the tray table was the number one offender, with overhead air vents also among the most germ-filled surfaces.

 Of course, interacting with these surfaces, whether before you fly or on board, is no guarantee of picking up a virus.